sarandoniparthi/AWS-Custom-Authorizer/README.md

 serverless deploy

-## This function is a custom authorizer which will generate custom authorizer with jsonwebtoekns
+## This function is a custom authorizer which will generate jsonwebtoekns for login